miguelignacio/CentauroJetAlgorithm/README.md

 Note that you should include `#include "fastjet/contrib/CentauroPlugin.hh"` in your example.
 Your Makefile should include`-L$(FASTJET3_LIB) -Wl,-rpath,$(FASTJET3_LIB) -lfastjet -lCentauroPlugin\`

+If that does not work, try this way (suggested by Jinlong Zhang and Liang Zheng)

+`Use the Makefile inside the fjcontrib directory, do “make libfastjetcontribfragile.so” and then include this .so file in my Makefile by “-L/path_to_there/ -lfastjetcontribfragile”.
+Of course, the “path_to_there” should be included in the LD_LIBRARY_PATH while running the code later.`

 The Centauro algorithm is an asymmetric hybrid between longitudinally-invariant algorithms used in pp collisions and spherically-invariant algorithms used in e+e- collisions.

 ![alt text](https://github.com/miguelignacio/CentauroJetAlgorithm/blob/master/Centauro.png?raw=true)